-An Authentic Maine Lobster Bake on the Beach of Babson Island Preserve, Maine
+An Authentic Maine Lobster Bake on the Beach of Big Babson Island, Maine

-Sure, you can get it at the grocery store or a restaurant, but there is nothing that compares to a beach lobster bake on a deserted island in Maine like Babson Island Preserve.
+The course-sand and shell beach is also the perfect place for a sunset lobster boil, which is exactly what brought my group here.
+Sure, you can get it at the grocery store or a restaurant, but there is nothing that compares to a beach lobster boil on a deserted island in Maine.
 Not only do you get to chow down on the freshest lobster you’ve ever had, there is the whole experience of being on the beach, the salty air, and a wood fire steaming the lobster to perfection.

 Read about our full week aboard the Windjammer Angelique.

-Our lobster bake on Babson Island began with some time to follow the trailhead off the beach while our crew brought all of the necessities from the boat over to shore.
-The trail here winds through sections of pine forrest that open up to meadows of fern.
+Our lobster bake on Big Babson Island began with some time to follow the trailhead off the beach while our crew brought all of the necessities from the boat over to shore.
+The trail here winds through sections of birch and pine forrest that open up to meadows of fern.
 The chartreuse color of the ferns were striking juxtaposed to the deep greens of the pines.
-I didn’t get too far along the trail because there were so many bugs eating me alive.
+I didn’t get around the entire 1-mile trail because there were so many bugs eating me alive.
 So, if you find yourself here, insect repellant is a must!

 Above photos: Babson Island Preserve